Performance Metrics¶

 event_counter.stop();

-/// Get the calculated metric value.
+/// Get the calculated metric value; std::nullopt if the required events were not measured.

 const auto result = event_counter.result();